Fasakerley History, Family Crest & Coats of Arms

 - Origins Available:

-In ancient Anglo-Saxon England, the ancestors of the Fasakerley surname lived in Fazakerley, a place in Lancashire.
+In ancient Anglo-Saxon England, the ancestors of the Fasakerley surname lived in Fazakerley, Lancashire.

 Early Origins of the Fasakerley family

 The surname Fasakerley was first found in Lancashire at Fazakerley a township, in the parish of Walton-on-the-Hill, union and hundred of West Derby, S. division of the county of Lancaster, 4 or so miles from Liverpool, The township comprises 1565 acres, all are arable as noted in 1321, Fazakerley was described as: the country is extremely flat and treeless, with nothing to recommend it to the passer-by, for it seems to be a district of straight lines, devoid of any beauty.
 "This place was long the residence of an ancient family of the same name, of whom Richard Fazakerley was living in the reign of Henry III.; they intermarried with the families of Walton of Walton, Blundell of Crosby, and Pemberton."

 Some of the family held estates at early times at Walton-On-The-Hill.
 "In the reign of Henry IV. the Fazakerleys acquired the third part of Walton, including Spellawe or Spellow House, by marriage with an heiress of the Waltons; this estate was held by the late Colonel Fazakerley, and was sold by his family to the Earl of Derby."

 "The variant Phizackerley is found only, I believe, in the Furness district of North Lancashire. "

 Early rolls listed Henry de Fasakerlegh in the Assize Rolls for Lancashire in 1276 and Roger Fazakerley of Fazakerley in 1394.